gagannagpal131/Pre-Post-Diff-Package-Updates-Linux/README.md

 **The main.sh file has the following utilities:-**

 1.)
 Run a script to find the current configuration of the system preceding the update of packages.
-The data is stored in the txt file in the directory "data1".
+The data is stored in the txt file in the directory "data1" (Custom Directory).
 The filename is of the format of current date and time. <br />
     -----> ./pre.sh<br />

 2.)
 Apply update to all the packages in the system.<br />

 3.)
 Run a script to find the configuration of the system post the update of packages.
-The data is stored in the txt file in the directory "data2".
+The data is stored in the txt file in the directory "data2" (Custom Directory).
 The filename is of the format of current date and time.<br />
     ----->./post.sh<br />

 4.)
 Run a script to find the difference between the system configuration pre and post the update of packages.<br />